venatrix/openshift-pipeline/README.md

 #create New Jenkins Pipeline BuildConfiguration from webconsole
 Add to project > import yaml/json > copy the content from pipeline.yaml > create.

-once it completed Edit "Jenkins Pipeline Configuration" and replace the content with Jenkinsconfig.txt
+once it completed Edit "Jenkins Pipeline Configuration" and replace the content with Jenkinsconfig file
 ```
 change to dev project,